broach/jira-github-service/README.md

 * Note that neither JIRA or Github send out a notification when an Epic or Milestone is assigned to an existing issue.

 ### Versions (optional)
-* Affected Version/s and Fix Version/s in JIRA are labeled in GH
+* Affected Version/s and Fix Version/s created with issue in JIRA are labeled in Github.
+* Affected Version/s and Fix Version/s labeled when creating issue in Github are set in JIRA.
-* Editing either in an issue in JIRA updates the labels in Github
+* Add/Remove version in JIRA -> Github
+* Add/Remove version in Github -> JIRA

 ### Assigned user mapping (optional)
 * Mapped JIRA <-> Github usernames in config allow for users assigned to issues to be synced.